- The way Ed is treated by his family and Sarah comes off as this.

 Ed: Rolf's homesick, Eddy.

-- After the kids laugh at Eddy in "X Marks the Ed", poor Eddy retreats to another part of the house.
-Edd cries "Eddy, wait!" the look on him is heartbreaking.
+- After the kids laugh at Eddy in "X Marks the Ed", Eddy retreats to another part of the house.
+Edd cries "Eddy, wait!" with a heartbreaking look on him.

 - After Edd's awesome moment, Ed leaves the house.
 Edd doesn't want to and beckons him back, but you can see the look of shame on Ed's face after he laughed at Eddy.